pnxtech/umf/umf.md

 }
 ```

-The `header` field should contain an object consisting of key / value pairs.
+The `header` field should contain an object consisting of key/value pairs.

 <a name="Timeout"></a>
 ### 2.2.16 Timeout - timeout recommendation

-Messages can carry a recommended timeout value which can be used at the descression of the application transport and routing layer.
+Messages can carry a recommended timeout value which can be used at the discretion of the application transport and routing layer.
 For example, an HTTP request may use this timeout to abort the wait for a response after some time.

 ```javascript
 {